 Part I of the report introduces the concerns and challenges associated with public availability of guidance documents.
 This part begins by considering the defining features of guidance documents and highlighting their role in public administration.
-It then reviews a series of other recent reports and recommendations that highlight prevailing concerns about public availability of guidance.
+It then reviews a series of other recent reports and recommendations that demonstrate prevailing concern about public availability of guidance.
 Part II turns to existing standards that speak to how government agencies are supposed to make their guidance documents available to the public.
-Those standards include general legal requirements-such as those in the Freedom of Information Act-that apply to agencies across the federal government.
-They also include legal standards applicable to specific agencies as well as a variety of non-binding standards-or "guidance on guidance."
+Those standards include general legal requirements-such as those contained in the Freedom of Information Act-which apply to agencies across the federal government.
+They also include legal standards applicable to specific agencies as well as a variety of non-binding standards related to guidance-or "guidance on guidance."
 Part III turns to a consideration of existing practices of guidance availability and "best practices" for making guidance more accessible to the public.
-This part identifies four main criteria to guide agencies' management of the availability of guidance documents-comprehensiveness, currency, accessibility, and comprehensibility-and discusses practices that, if used more widely and consistently, could help meet these criteria better.
+This part identifies four main criteria to guide agencies' management of the availability of guidance documents-comprehensiveness, currency, accessibility, and comprehensibility-and discusses practices that, if used more widely and consistently, could help agencies better meet these criteria.
 Part IV distills the findings from this report into a series of recommendations for agencies to consider.

 A main conclusion of this report is that, even in today's digital world, improving public availability of guidance is as much a managerial challenge as a technological one.
-Agencies obviously should use the Internet to make guidance documents more readily available to the public, but they will only be able to take full advantage of the accessibility that modern technology permits if they make it a management priority to improve guidance availability and take the appropriate management steps to make those improvements.
-Unlike with binding rules and regulations, which by law must be published if they are to have binding effect, the non-binding and heterogeneous nature of guidance documents means that they are not subject to an effectively self-enforcing legal structure that disciplines publication and promotes public availability in a central repository, such as the way all agency rules appear in the Federal Register.
-To ensure that guidance documents are more readily retrievable, agencies must establish and consistently adhere to internal management practices that track these documents and make them available to the public in a comprehensive, current, accessible, and comprehensive form.
+Agencies obviously should use the Internet to make guidance documents more readily available to the public, but they will only be able to take full advantage of the accessibility that modern technology permits if they make it a management priority to improve guidance availability and take the appropriate management steps to ensure that improvements are implemented.
+Unlike with binding rules and regulations, which by law must be published if they are to have binding effect, the non-binding and heterogeneous nature of guidance documents means that they are not subject to an effectively self-enforcing legal structure that disciplines publication and promotes public availability in a central repository, such as exists with agency rules which all must appear in the Federal Register.
+To ensure that guidance documents are more readily retrievable, agencies must establish and consistently adhere to internal management practices that track these documents and make them available to the public in a comprehensive, current, accessible, and comprehensible form.